Downtown San Diego

 Downtown San Diego is the central business district of San Diego, California, the eighth largest city in the United States.
 It houses the major local headquarters of the city, county, state, and federal governments.
-The area comprises seven neighborhoods: Gaslamp Quarter, East Village, Columbia, Marina, Cortez Hill, Little Italy, and Core.
+The area comprises eight neighborhoods: Gaslamp Quarter, East Village, Columbia, Marina, Cortez Hill, Little Italy, Bankers Hill, and Core.

 The downtown area is home of the San Diego Convention Center, the city's primary convention center.
 It is also home of the San Diego Symphony and the San Diego Opera, as well as several performing arts venues, such as Jacobs Music Center, the Rady Shell at Jacobs Park, and the San Diego Civic Theatre.

 Downtown San Diego is located on San Diego Bay, which houses the USS Midway Museum and the Maritime Museum of San Diego.
 Balboa Park is a historic urban cultural park that borders the area.
 San Diego International Airport is located 3 mi northwest of downtown.